-Today I’ll explain what a quenelle is, how to make quenelles, talk about the different ingredients and components you can quenelle, and give you some shopping options for taking some shortcuts (hello, quenelle spoon!)
+Today I’ll explain what a quenelle is, how to quenelle, talk about the different ingredients and components you can quenelle, and tell you the difference between a quenelle and a rocher.

 It may sound silly, but I cannot overemphasize the importance of the quenelle.

 In the dessert world, a quenelle is an elegant, three-sided scoop of, well anything–ice cream, sorbet, whipped cream, crème fraiche, mousse.

 The classic shape is made by using two spoons to shape a mound into the three-sided quenelle.

 While most people call a “rocher” a quenelle, a rocher is a bit more refined than a quenelle.

 Where a quenelle has three sides, a rocher is made with just one spoon and is a smooth, sleek oval.

 The videos I am sharing that show you how to quenelle are actually showing you how to rocher.